verdigado/organization_folders/README.md

 ## How it works
   - Organization Folders are Team Folders managed by this app
+    - Team Folders created outside this app cannot be managed with it
+    - Do not make changes to Organization Folders through the Team Folders admin settings or ACL settings sidebar, they will be overwritten!
   - Within Organization Folders, there are Resources
     - Currently the only type of resource is folders, but there may be others in the future (like calendars)
   - Resources can be nested within other folder resources (unless that feaure is disabled, see [here](#config-options))